seong-ah/phokimo/README.md

 ```

 ### Inputs
-input.toml: toml file that includes all required information about running mechanism
+* 'input.toml': toml file that includes all required information about running mechanism

 ### Outputs
 All output files are stored at the same directory of input.toml file

-phokimo.toml: toml file with output data values
+* 'phokimo.toml': toml file with output data values

-phokimo_state_energy.png: scattered graph with energy values of states
+* 'phokimo_state_energy.png': scattered graph with energy values of states

-phokimo_kinetics_state.png: concentration change of each state vs time
+* 'phokimo_kinetics_state.png': concentration change of each state vs time

-phokimo_kinetics_spin.png: concentration change of each spin vs time
+* 'phokimo_kinetics_spin.png': concentration change of each spin vs time

-phokimo_expfitting.png: exponential fitting graph on the concentration change of each spin vs time
+* 'phokimo_expfitting.png': exponential fitting graph on the concentration change of each spin vs time

 ## How to draw the mechanism graph